Breast Reduction Can Improve Both Your Health and Appearance

 - Better-proportioned nipples and areolas

 - More opportunity to engage in higher-impact sports activities such as jogging or aerobics

 Most important of all, patients often feel much more comfortable in their own skin after a breast reduction.
 As a result, many take greater confidence in their appearance.

 Who Qualifies for the Procedure?

-During the initial consultation, Drs.
-Jain or Prendergast will ask about your goals and concerns before performing a thorough examination.
+During the initial consultation, Dr. Jain will ask about your goals and concerns before performing a thorough examination.
 Based on this assessment, they can evaluate your health and medical history to determine if you are a good candidate for breast reduction.

 To qualify, patients should have fully developed breasts, be in good physical health, and have realistic expectations for what the procedure can accomplish.
 Because bust size can fluctuate during pregnancy and breastfeeding, women should not plan on having any more children.

 Breast Reduction vs. Lift

 As you speak with Dr. Jain about your concerns regarding the size of your breasts, your discussion may turn to breast reductions versus breast lifts.
 What is the difference?